WFU-HPC/deac-docs/one-offs/biophysics/README.md

 examples do seem to work fine, which is why I include them in the Slurm script below.

-It seems like calculations should be run directly in of the directories themselves and there are local clones at `$MASIF_ROOT`, `$MASIFSEED_ROOT`, and `$MASIFNEOSURF_ROOT` that you can copy to your research path:
+It seems like calculations should be run directly in the repo directories themselves and there are local clones at `$MASIF_ROOT`, `$MASIFSEED_ROOT`, and `$MASIFNEOSURF_ROOT` that you can copy to your research path: